BestTimesToVisit.com Logo

 nature

 As the sun dips below the horizon, painting the sky in fiery hues, take a leisurely stroll along the Lungomare, Naples' vibrant waterfront promenade.
-Feel the sea breeze on your face, watch the fishermen bring in their catch, and soak in the lively atmosphere.
-This is a perfect spot for people-watching and enjoying the Neapolitan sunset.
+Feel the sea breeze on your face, watch the fishermen cast their nets, and soak in the lively atmosphere.
+This is a perfect spot for a romantic evening or a relaxing end to the day.

 Best time: May-September